Hi all,

 Physical Curve("epsilon") = {2};

-I labeled the surface of the geometry with omega
+I labeled the surface of the geometry with omega, while the inner and outer circles with gamma and epsilon, respectively.

 In order to read the mesh and import it in FEniCS, I’ve written the following Python script: